askmeegs/build-a-platform-with-krm/2-how-krm-works/partD-cloud-build-cd.md

   - 'CLOUDSDK_CONTAINER_CLUSTER=cymbal-prod'
 ```

-(Note that in a real production environment, you'd likely want to set up a progressive deployment into prod, using something like a [Rolling Update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) or a [Canary Deployment](https://www.istiobyexample.dev/canary), to safeguard against downtime or potential outages.)
+A quick note about the deployment pipeline used in this demo - it's provided just as a basic example of Continuous Deployment using files in a Github repo.
+In a real production environment, you'd likely want to set up a more progressive deployment pipeline, using something like a [Rolling Update](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) or a [Canary Deployment](https://www.istiobyexample.dev/canary), to safeguard against downtime or potential outages.

-#### 2. **Set up Cloud Build authentication to Github**.
+2. **Set up Cloud Build authentication to Github**.

 This allows Cloud Build to watch the Github repositories in your account.